j0y-ce/neuro_knowledge_base/_posts/Normal Brain MRI/2025-07-15-normal-brain-mri-post-4.md

 A few more sections down, the posterior horns elongate like horns (true to their name) into the occipital lobe.
 The third ventricle gradually becomes shorter as well.
 (show ventricles at level described)

 The cerebral aqueduct becomes visible at the level of the midbrain; around this level is also where the inferior horns of the lateral ventricles can be seen in the temporal lobes.
 (show ventricles at level described)

 The cerebral aqueduct spills into the fourth ventricle at the level of the caudal pons; you’ll know you’ve reached the fourth ventricle when the CSF structure goes from being inside the brainstem (still cerebral aqueduct) to between the brainstem and the cerebellum.
 (show 4th ventricle at level described)

-The axial view is interesting because it allows the viewer to evaluate multiple points of drainage from top to bottom, which becomes relevant for evaluation of communicating vs. non-communicating hydrocephalus.
+The axial view allows the viewer to evaluate multiple points of drainage from top to bottom, which becomes relevant for evaluation of communicating vs. non-communicating hydrocephalus.

 ________
 For the other sequences, same logic but different relative intensity of structures.